Chocolate Chip Cookies

 - Chocolates: Try swapping dark chocolate for milk or white chocolate and you don’t have to use chocolate chips, chopped chocolate works just as well.

 - Golden syrup: This is an inverted sugar that helps to create crunch.
-If you can’t find golden syrup you can use corn syrup or maple syrup.
+If you can’t find golden syrup you can use corn syrup, honey or maple syrup.
 If you don’t want to use either, you can leave it out of this recipe and just add an additional tablespoon of milk.

 - Oats: Replace 85g of flour for rolled oats and add ½ tsp cinnamon, which makes a really tasty oat cookie.